 Joseph Rodgers has supplied a 2 blade knife and a 3 blade knife in stainless steel.

-Shelham has supplied a 3 blade knife in stainless steel.
+Shelham 3 blade knife in stainless steel.

 Information Sheet on Clasp Knives